coral26/ASV_distance_to_WPT/README.md

 TO DO:
 * Make this node to calculate distance AND bearing to a given waypoint.
-* currently the waypoint is hardcoded in the code.
+* currently the waypoint is hard-coded in the code.

   --> Fix it to read either from command line, or via UDP server.
       Implement 3 different ways to read a given waypoint:
   1. Service that gets the wypoint and set it in the code.
   2. via the Parameter Server
   3. via a rostopic.

-      --> For this need to write something that publish the waypointor a list of waypoints; or try via commandline.
+  --> For this need to write something that publish the waypointor a list of waypoints; or try via command-line.

 * Need to publish the distance.
-Currently it only prints the distance in the Terminal make the node to send distance AND bearing via both a service and a publisher.
+Currently it only prints the distance in the Terminal.
+  Make the node to send distance AND bearing via both a service and a publisher.

   --> will have to write a custom message (with a header, i.e. stamped) , unless there is a suitable existing message (need to check).